Nefiracetam: Pharmacology

-Unlike other racetams, nefiracetam shows high affinity for the GABAA receptor (IC50) = 8.5 nM), where it is presumed to be an agonist.
+Unlike other racetams, nefiracetam shows high affinity for the GABAA receptor (IC50 = 8.5 nM), where it is presumed to be an agonist.
 It was able to potently inhibit 80% of muscimol binding to the GABAA receptor, although it failed to displace the remaining 20% of specific muscimol binding.
 Nefiracetam is able to reverse the amnesia caused by the GABAA receptor antagonists picrotoxin and bicuculline in mice, although it failed to prevent seizures induced by these drugs.

 Concerns

 Studies of long-term consumption of nefiracetam in humans and primates have shown it to have no toxicity.
 However, animals which metabolize nefiracetam differently from humans and primates are at risk for renal and testicular toxicity.
-Dogs especially are particularly sensitive, which has been shown to be caused by a specific metabolite, M-18.
+Dogs especially are particularly sensitive, which has been shown to be caused by a specific metabolite, M-18 which isn't formed in humans.
 Higher doses than those in dogs were needed to cause testicular toxicity in rats, although no toxicity was seen in monkeys.
 Additionally, there has been no evidence of toxicity during clinical trials.